- What are tonsils?

 Acute tonsillitis caused by GAS usually requires antibiotic treatment and is associated with the formation of a yellow or white coating on your tonsils.

-Tonsils may also be swollen with holes or blisters.
+Tonsils may also get swollen with holes or blisters.

 Here is a picture showing tonsil holes filled with pus caused by group A streptococcus.